Nazret Oromiya, Ethiopia Travel Guide

 Upon arrival at Adama's main bus or train stations, many bajajes and taxis are available.

-Be sure to negotiate your fare before boarding any taxi or bajaj.
+Be sure to negotiate your fare before getting on any taxi or bajaj.

 For peace of mind, consider pre-arranging transport with your hotel.

-Options for renting self-drive vehicles are limited in Adama, with most tourist rentals including a driver.
+Rental options for self-drive vehicles are limited in Adama, with the majority of tourist rentals incorporating a driver.

-Stay on the right of the road.
+Drive on the right side of the road.
 Seatbelts are mandatory for all occupants.

 Speed limits are enforced, especially on major highways.

-The main highway connecting The Capital of ethiopia and Adama is well-maintained and a toll road.
+The main highway connecting The Capital of ethiopia and Adama is good-kept up and a toll road.

 Other roads vary significantly, from paved to unpaved, with some in poor repair.